12+ Cheapest Visa-Free Destinations for South Africans

 Read More: A Responsible Traveller’s Guide to Alms Giving in Luang Prabang

 Brazil is one of the cheapest visa-free destinations in South America for South Africans.
-With LATAM Airlines and TAG Air often having airfare specials, you can pick up a return flight from Johannesburg to Sao Paulo or Rio De Janeiro for around R 6000.00!
+With LATAM Airlines and TAG Air often offering airfare specials, you can pick up a return flight from Johannesburg to São Paulo for around R7500.00!

 If you do not want to stay in Brazil for your entire holiday, you can still hop around the continent.
-There are flights to other visa-free destinations like Bolivia, Argentina, Ecuador and Paraguay for under R 3000.00!
+There are flights to other visa-free destinations, such as Bolivia, Argentina, Ecuador, and Paraguay, for under R 3000.00 for a one-way ticket!

 Visa Information: Visa not required for 90 days.

 Kenya may seem like an unlikely budget destination for South Africans.
-The safari packages for Masai Mara are notoriously expensive, and a lot of the tourist activities use the US dollar.
+The safari packages in the Masai Mara are notoriously expensive, and many tourist activities use the US dollar.

-BUT if you’re okay with going to Kruger National Park in SA for R 80.00 and exploring other parts of Kenya, you’ll find it’s quite an affordable destination.
+BUT if you’re okay with going to Kruger National Park in SA for R 80.00 and exploring other parts of Kenya, you’ll find it’s quite affordable.
 With return flights from Johannesburg around R 4000.00 and an incredible coastline, Kenya deserves a spot as a top tropical destination.

-You can fly to Diani Beach from Nairobi for R 1000.00 return and stay at an all-inclusive resort.
+You can fly from Nairobi to Diani Beach for R 2500.00 return and stay at an all-inclusive resort.
 You’ll have a private beach, all your meals and activities included!

 If you’re looking to get off the beaten track, fly up to Watamu.
-Flights are super cheap from Nairobi and despite Watamu being slightly underdeveloped it all adds to its the charm.
+Flights are super cheap from Nairobi, and despite Watamu being slightly underdeveloped, it all adds to its charm.

 Visa Information: Visa not required for 90 days.